manuhg/ERAV1/README.md

 # Obtained Results:
 - Parameters: 9,154
-- reached 99.14% validation accuracy in 19th epoch
+- reached 99.17% validation accuracy in 15th epoch

+# Approach
+## Model Summary
 ![Model summary](./S6/model_summary.png)
+## Model Architecture
+- Used Batch norm after every convolution layer
+- Used Maxpooling at the end of 1st block
+- Used Average pooling of 6x6 in the last block
+- Used 5 convolutional layers with 3x3 kernel size in total